myersm0/bash-productivity/README.md

 ## Introduction
-A collection of convenience funtions to reduce typing in bash.
+A collection of convenience functions to reduce typing in bash.
 These are things I always wished I could do in bash, but was not motivated enough to implement until recently when I lost much of the use of my hands and had to find ways to become efficient at the terminal again.

 I consider the `navigation.sh` functions here to be by far the most valuable.
 Basically, with these functions, navigation around a filesystem in bash simplifies to entering a quick command and then selecting your destination from a menu.
 Your favorite and recent locations are remembered.
 This is invaluable if you often have to jump around a complicated filesystem.